vd-humbleschool/rails-pwa-starter-kit/client/README.md

 ## Building the App

-Create React App says to run the `build` npm script, but we provide a slightly different approach.
+Create React App says to run the `build` script defined in the `package.json` file, but we provide a slightly different approach.

 The problem with the standard `build` script is that it injects into the built app the environment variable values specified in the `.env` file.
 However, this is the very same file used by the **dev** server too!
 Ideally, we would need to specify a different set of values for production.

-For this, we provide a custom `build:deploy` NPM script which reads environment values from `.env.deploy`.
+For this, we provide a custom `build:deploy` script which reads environment values from `.env.deploy`.

 The regular `build` script still works, and can be used for running locally, to